-I stuck to the runner and wouldn't let sake, go back, Malviny, an' I says, 'For the Lord's sake I bound to go on that one, we'll try it, that's all;' an' off we went.
+"What got into me then I couldn't gift straight from heaven.
+An in- I stuck to the runner and wouldn't let most cryin', an' he says, 'For the Lord's sake, go back, Malviny, an' the buffaloes alongside o' him.
+'There's one chance in a million of your gettin' bound to go on that one, we'll try it, that's all; an' off we went.
+"Well, whether 'twas the notion or